amirunpri2018/disaster-responses/README.md

 <a name="pro"></a>
 # Project Motivation

-The project is aiming to make a automated message classification that occured during a disaster that will be useful for organizations, agencies, or governments where their help is urgently needed.
+The project is aiming to make an automated message classification that occured during a disaster that will be useful for organizations, agencies, or governments where their help is urgently needed.

 <a name="fil"></a>
 # File Descriptions